tpascarella/sr50/docs/investing/gen-z-investments/cryptocurrency.md

 :::

 This is why you can make a case that cryptocurrency is not for everyone.
 It takes a siginificant amount of will to bear the volatility of the markets head on.
+You kind of almost have to go through the 5 stages of grief when it comes to crypto volatility.

 ## Guides